ta-matsuura/openwhisk-workshops/bootcamp/README.md

 hello                                  private nodejs:6
 </pre>

 > In the shell, clicking on an action in the list loads the action in the sidecar.
-Click on the lock under the sidecar to edit the action code or use the bottom tabs to navigate between various views of the actions.
+Click on the lock under the sidecar to edit the action code or use the bottom tabs to navigate between various views of the action.

 To run an action use the ```bx wsk action invoke``` command.
 A *blocking* (i.e. *synchronous*) invocation waits until the action has completed and returned a result.
 It is indicated by the ```--blocking``` option (or ```-b``` for short):